Pain · Positioning

 If a US procurement officer lands on the home page and spends eight seconds before clicking away, which three facts has the page told them?
 If the answer is the founding year, the country, and the family name, the surface is the problem.

 "Patient capital is a category, not an apology.
 Named, it is a moat.
-Implied, it reads as small."House reading
+Implied, it lands as small."House view

 The asymmetry is paid in lost deals, lost share, and lost multiple.